vignesh-sankaran/google-maps-services-rust/README.md

 Work in progress and in the pipeline for this project can be found [here](https://tree.taiga.io/project/backend_dev-google-web-services-rust/kanban "Kanban for google-web-services-rust")

-## Project goal
+## Project goals
 The aim is to have a production grade API binding library with integration tests and Travis CI integration.
+In the long run, I would like to see this officially adopted by Google as one of their client libraries listed [here](https://developers.google.com/maps/documentation/distance-matrix/client-library "Google Maps Web Services official client libraries")

 ## Roadmap
 In the order of priority, the upcoming planned functionality is: